-Kommander provides a command center for all your cloud native management needs in public Information as a Service (IaaS), on-premises, and edge environments.
+Kommander provides a command center for all your cloud native management needs in public IaaS, on-premises, and edge environments.
 Kommander provides a multi-tenant experience to create, secure, and configure Kubernetes clusters and cloud native workloads.
-Kommander enables teams to unlock federated cost management across multiple clusters, whether they are a new Konvoy cluster or an existing 3rd party/DIY distribution installation.
+Kommander unlocks federated cost management across multiple clusters, whether in a new Konvoy cluster or an existing 3rd party/DIY distribution installation.

 Workspace Permissions Updates

 In previous Kommander versions, Workspace roles were not automatically propagated to Project roles.
 A user with edit permissions for the Workspace did not automatically receive edit permissions to a Project inside the Workspace.
-Beginning with Kommander version 1.4, roles are propagated from Workspace to Project, and a user with edit permissions on the Workspace will also have edit permissions on the Project.
+Beginning with Kommander version 1.4, roles are propagated from Workspace to Project, and a user with edit permissions on the Workspace automatically had edit permissions on the Project.

-Refer to the instructions in [Access Control][access_control] to disable this propagation.
+Refer to the instructions in Access Control to disable this propagation.

 Prior to release 1.4, Kommander required bi-directional connectivity between the Kommander management cluster and clusters that are under management.
-This effectively blocked several use cases:
+This effectively blocked several use cases, for example:

 Kommander did not have direct access to the managed cluster, for example, when the cluster was on a laptop or behind a NAT gateway.

-The managed cluster did not have direct access to Kommander, for example, Kommander was on-premise and the managed cluster was in a public cloud provider environment.
+The managed cluster did not have direct access to Kommander when Kommander was on-premise and the managed cluster was in a public cloud provider environment.